asyncapi/website/pages/blog/governance-motivation.md

 ### Single TSC for spec and tools

 Spec and tools will have different licenses, but there will not be two TSCs though.
-One TSC for now to handle both specification and tools.
+One TSC to handle both the specification and the tools.

 Why?